 “Go home and rest.”
 He responded without looking back, “By this Friday, you should be ready for your first show.”
 After he finished talking, he continued walking forward far from Marie until he faded in with the dark corners of the opera house.

-Two days passed and Marie stepped inside what seemed like a whole, new gilded opera house with red, velvet carpets lining the entry way and rich candles lit against the walls.
-A gold aura shimmered throughout all the corridors and accentuated the doorways straight into the theatre.
-Before the beautifully dark stage, rows upon rows of crimson cushioned seats flooded the theatre.
+Two days passed and Marie stepped inside what seemed like a whole, new gilded opera house with red, velvet carpets lining the entry way and rich candles lighting the walls.
+A gold aura shimmered throughout all the corridors and accentuated the doorways straight into the theater.
+Before the beautifully dark stage, rows upon rows of crimson cushioned seats flooded the theater.
 Marie guided down that sea towards the stage.
 She got up there and placed her ear against the floor—the stage had always been warm blooded and had welcomed Marie with cheery creaks and moans.
 Now, the stage was cold and indifferent to her presence.
 She had hoped the revitalized opera house, with all the new gold and glamour, would breathe deeper and become livelier.
 Instead, it was deader than before.

 “Isn’t it beautiful?”
 Eylar Ayis stated as he emerged from backstage.
 Marie sighed and shook her head.

 “What have you done to my poor girl?”
 She spoke to the hardwood stage.